EmilHernvall/dnsguide/chapter3.md

 }
 ```

-It's a bit of a mouthful, but individually not much more complex than what we
+It's a bit of a mouthful, but there are no especially complicated records in
-had.
+their own right -- it's seeing them all together that makes it look a bit
+unwieldy.

 ### Extending BytePacketBuffer for setting values in place